 Now, for a proper cleaning, removing the laces is a good idea.
 Moreover, you need to fill the shoe with a balled up cloth.
 This way, you will absorb the excess liquid.
 You don’t want your shoe soaked, you just need it to be resistant for a proper cleaning of the exterior of the shoe.

 Start scrubbing the dirt off.
 Soak another soft cloth into the solution, wring it out and begin to clean the soiled area of the sneaker.
 Avoid applying too much pressure because you will abrade the shoes.
 Instead, try a more gentle but firm approach.

 Depending on how dirty the shoes are, repeat the scrubbing as necessary.
 If you started the hard work, complete it until the sneakers are dirt-free.
 Then, you need to rinse the cloth in clean water and wipe the shoes to remove the sudsy residue.

 5. Use a soft brush for stubborn stains

-If the shoes are stained badly due to the soil, use a soft brush.
-Thus, you could choose an old toothbrush or a shoe brush for delicate materials.
-Work again with the previous detergent solution, being careful not to snag the yarn or work the brush too hard, which will cause pilling and fraying.
+If the shoes are stained badly due on the soil, use a soft brush.
+You could choose an old toothbrush or a shoe brush for delicate materials.
+Use the previous detergent solution, being careful not to snag the yarn or work the brush too hard, which will cause pilling and fraying.

 6. Let them air dry

-When you have finished the cleaning, you don’t want to bring more pressure on your shoes.
+When you have finished the cleaning, don’t apply any more pressure on your shoes.
 So, the best course of action would be to let them air dry, repeating the cleaning process a second time if the shoes still appear dingy.